HarishJagtap/BookSearchDownload/README.md

   * When new configuration is downloaded from S3 bucket, admob is requested again
   * Also admob is requested again with latest configuration whenever network state changes
   * All of these requests run on seperate threads sometimes at overlapping times competing for same resource
-  * Fixed by allowing only latest thread to request admob resource and block all other threads
+  * Fixed by making changes to Admob so that it serves requests of only the latest thread, and ignores requests of all other threads without using locks

 * Deleting a download requires changing order of all later downloads in sharedprefs
   * This is expensive as it can cause UI delay